logosteach/computer-science-1-pubfunnels/unit_001/lesson_003_challenge_problems.md

 `5 >>> 4 >>> 3 >>> 2 >>> 1 >>> PRAISE HIM!`

 ### Challenge 8 – Growing Praise
-Make this exact triangle using only print and the * operator:
+Make this exact triangle using only print functions.
 ```
 H
 Ha